-RadCartesianChart is one of the two chart types part of Telerik UI for NativeScript.
+RadCartesianChart is one of the two chart types part of Progress NativeScript UI.
 This chart visualizes its data points using the Cartesian coordinate system.
 The X and Y axes define how the coordinates of each point in the plot area are calculated and the series type define the way these data points are visualized.

 RadCartesianChart can visualize the following types of series:

 - LineSeries: Visualizes a collection of data points using a Line.

 - SplineSeries: Visualizes a collection of data points using a Curve.

 - AreaSeries: Represents a chart series that are visualized like an area figure in the Cartesian space.

 - BarSeries: Represents a chart series that plot their points using rectangular shapes, named "Bars".
 RadCartesianChart can display BarSeries both horizontally and vertically.
 If the series are more than one, they can be stacked.

 - RangeBarSeries: Represents a chart series that are a special case of bar series where the width of each bar denotes the difference between data point's low and high value.

 - BubbleSeries: Represents a categorical bubble series.
 This type of chart series uses 3 parameters from the business entity to visualize the data points: category, Y-value and size of the bubble.

 - ScatterBubbleSeries: Represents a scatter bubble series.
 ScatterBubbleSeries like all other scatter series require two numerical axes to function properly.